Yes, though this answer depends on what one considers decent and affordable!

 Decent, New

-- The Pioneer PLX-1000, at around $1100 and weighing in at 15kg is one of the best value new options available.
+- The Pioneer PLX-1000, at around $1100 and 15kg is a good value new option.
 No, it’s not high-end, but it’s a little over a grand.
 It’s cheap and cheerful, like some of the Audio Technica decks.

 - You might find the occasional Technics SL-1200 Mk7 on special from online sellers, though by now these have probably dried up.
 For around $1600, this is the best deal up to about $3K.

-- A new Technics SL-1210GR at around $2,700 AUD is good value if you want a new deck.
-Just keep in mind that you will get a far better machine on the secondhand market for around $3K.
+- A new Technics SL-1210GR at around $3,000 AUD is good value if you want a new deck.
+Just keep in mind that you will get a far better machine on the secondhand market for the same money.

 - The MoFi StudioDeck for around $2,000 is also a decent value.
 Be careful of the loose bearings I’ve found in a few of these now though.